dmonarrez/angular-rebuild/README.md

 ## Current Progress

+The program design and layout had to be restarted from scratch despite the progress completed last week.
+Zillow updated their page at some point in the previous week so I lost the template I was working off of and had to redo the site with the new style and layout.

+The program has completed nav, search, and main page components (style and layout complete)

-The program has the nav bar layout nearly complete with missing functionality.
+The program is set up with firebase for database functionality.

-The program has a near complete hero aspect similar to the one on the Zillow site.
+The program is deployed with firebase.

 ## Developer Road Map

-The program still needs more aspects fleshed out nearly identical to the Zillow site.
+The program still needs more aesthetic aspects fleshed out to be nearly identical to the Zillow site.

-The program still has yet to be linked up to firebase for data storage and deployment.
+The program needs to have sign up/ login functionality through firebase so there is data being stored and called from the database.

 ## Known Bugs